Welcome to today's edition of the Rush 24-7 podcast.

 It's not in their nature to be enjoying things.

-Okay, those are the those are the Romney highlights.
+Okay, those are the Romney highlights.

 There were some other things.

-Uh but those are the highlights.
+But those are the highlights.

-And now let's move on to um, let's move on to Obama, who seemed I don't want to say obsessed, but he was.
+And now let's move on to Obama, who seemed, I don't want to say obsessed, but he was, well, he wanted to talk about that first debate loss.

-As some of you may have noticed, uh, I had a lot more energy in our second debate.
+As some of you may have noticed, I had a lot more energy in our second debate.

 I felt really well rested after the nice long nap I had in the first debate.